PERIPHERAL ARTERIAL DISEASE

 In peripheral arterial disease the blood flows from your heart down to your legs and feet with the help of the pump of the heart.
-If the artery is clean and healthy, you have normal flow of the blood.
-However, sometimes the condition of the body can cause the artery to become clogged.
-Then the blood can not flow from the heart to the feet and legs.
+If the artery is clean and healthy, you have normal blood flow.
+Sometimes the condition of the body can cause the artery to become clogged, resulting in the inability of blood to flow from the heart to the feet and legs.
 This condition is called peripheral arterial disease.

 Causes of Peripheral Arterial Disease